 We’ve been there — that moment when you stand in front of the mirror and no longer recognize your belly button.
 You may not have expected your “innie” to become an “outie,” and we know it can be a little alarming.

 Your belly button will go through a series of changes during your pregnancy, most of which are completely normal.
 The good news is most of these changes are temporary, and your pre-baby belly button should eventually return.

-When you notice your belly button popping out, that just means you are one step closer to meeting your little one.
+When you notice your belly button popping out, that means you are one step closer to meeting your little one.